 Lower doses of Finasteride in treating hair loss

-Lower doses of Finasteride like 0.5mg and 0.25mg also have the same effects on the dihydrotestosterone levels.
+Lower doses like 0.5mg and 0.25mg also have the same effects on the dihydrotestosterone levels.
 One study conducted by some scientists reveals that if DHT is suppressed equally by 0.04mg Finasteride, it could still be equally effective at hampering the hair loss progression.
 In that case if a patient is given lower doses of the drug like 0.5mg can reduce the DHT levels by the same amount as 1mg Finasteride, then the side effects are also likely to occur at an equal pace.
 This emphasizes that if two different doses of the medication are taken for treating the hair loss condition that can lower the DHT levels by the same amount, then both of them can have the same amount of side effects as well.
 Therefore, it is better to take the ideal one that is suitable for your body type whether 0.5mg, 0.25mg or 1mg as prescribed by the doctor.